-From various sources, land tenure can be defined as the mode by which land is held or owned, or the set of relationships among people concerning land or its product.
-Property rights can similarly be defined as a recognised interest in land or property vested in an individual or group and can apply separately to land or development on it.
+In order to assess different land tenure systems, it is therefore necessary to formulate a working definition of terms.
+For this purpose, land tenure can be defined as the mode by which land is held or owned, or the set of relationships among people concerning land or its product.
+Property rights are similarly defined as a recognised interest in land or property vested in an individual or group and can apply separately to land or development on it.
 Rights may cover access, use, development or transfer and, as such, exist in parallel with ownership.
-On this basis, it is clear that the ways in which a society allocates title and rights to land is an important indicator of the nature of that society.
-It is therefore culturally dependent, rather than economically determined.
+On this basis, it is clear that the ways in which a society allocates title and rights to land is an important indicator of that society, since rights to land can be held to reflect rights in other areas of public life.